-I want to show my new crystaline glazes in the new AP show over easter, so have been working hard to refine my processes and formula to get exactly the result I want.
+I have been working on my new crystaline glazes for about 10 months now.
+I have been working hard to refine my processes and formula to get exactly the result I want.

 It might seem like these 2 threads are as far apart as you can get, but to me they are both about setting the stage with the pot and the chemistry and letting the heat bring the magic.
 Its very exciting to work hand in hand with with extreme heat as a partner.